lgbouma/eres21/content/faq.md

 The ERES meeting is explicitly designed for and by "emerging" researchers, including undergraduates, graduate students, and postdocs.
-We envision that the vast majority of the scientific talks will be given by postdocs and PhD students.
+We envision that the vast majority of the scientific talks will be given by postdocs and PhD students, _primarily at East-coast institutions_.
 While most of the time will be devoted to scientific talks, the graduate students and postdocs that make up the organizing committee are also planning a few panel discussions on professional development topics.

 For participants who do not give talks, we are entertaining two additional options.
 The first is a virtual poster session.
 The second is round-robin